john-science/mazelib/docs/EXAMPLES.md

 #### Example 2: Plotting the Maze with Matplotlib

-Sometimes it is hard to see the finer points of a maze in text.
-You want to see at a moment's glance if the maze has unreachable sections, if it is obviously too easy, if it is large enough to meet your needs, etcetera.
+Sometimes it is hard to see the finer points of a maze in plain text.
+You may want to see at a glance if the maze has unreachable sections, if it has loops or free walls, if it is obviously too easy, etcetera.

     import matplotlib.pyplot as plt